George Brodrick, 2nd Earl of Midleton: Career

 From 1914 to 1918, he served in World War as aide-de-camp on the personal staff of Sir Ian Hamilton in Egypt and Gallipoli.
 In 1918, he was Staff Officer and was awarded Military Cross.
 During World War II, he served as aide-de-camp to the Commander-in-Chief, Home Forces.

 On 2 February 1920, his father was created Earl of Midleton and the Viscount Dunsford, of Dunsford in the County of Surrey.
 Thereafter, and until his father's death in 1942, he was referred to by the courtesy title of Viscount Dunsford.

 He succeeded his father, who had served as Secretary of State for War and Secretary of State for India, as the Earl of Midleton in 1942.
 In 1944, he sold the family seat, Peper Harow House (which had been built by Sir William Chambers for George Brodrick, 3rd Viscount Midleton in 1765), and the entire village, to property developers.
 Both are now owned by a trust.

 Personal life

 Lord Midleton was married three times to three actresses, but did not have any children from any of his marriages.

 First marriage

 His first marriage was to the stage actress Margaret "Peggy" Rush, a daughter of J. Rush, of Cromer, Norfolk, on 23 June 1917.
 They divorced in March 1925 before he succeeded to the Earldom.

 Second marriage

 On 28 July 1925, when he was known as Viscount Dunsford, he married Guinevere Jeanne (née Sinclair) Gould (1885–1978) at the American Presbyterian Church in Montreal.
 Guinevere, an actress at the Gaiety Theatre, was the widow of George Jay Gould, and a daughter of Alexander Sinclair of Dublin.
-Her grandfather was Sir Edward Sinclair, provost of Trinity College, Dublin, and her cousin was Sir George McMunn, High Commissioner of Palestine.
+Her grandfather was Sir Edward Burrowes Sinclair, King's Professor of Midwifery in the School of Physic of the University of Dublin, and her cousin was Sir George McMunn, High Commissioner of Palestine.
 They were divorced in 1975.